top of page

 Accounting software with integrated reconciliation features can significantly streamline the process.
 Look for software that allows real-time bank feeds and flags discrepancies automatically.

+Automation can transform reconciliation by reducing manual work, minimizing data entry errors, and supporting close management for faster and more accurate period-end closes.
 Select software with robust support for reconciliation, but always review flagged items manually for accuracy.

 6. Train Your Team in Reconciliation Processes